-Good chicken-coop landscaping includes a balance of well-chosen vegetation with foliage-friendly coop management practices.
-In this article, I’ll be reviewing the creative planting methods we use at Hawk Hill as well as the trial-and-error-proven plants we’ve come to use in and around our coop year after year.
+In this article, I’ll be reviewing the creative planting methods we use at Hawk Hill, plus a few trial-and-error-proven plants we’ve come to use in and around our coop year after year.

 List of Recommended Plants for In & Around Coop:

-Chickens occupied with grazing boxes are less likely to peck at other chickens or develop other problem behaviors.
-Well managed plants also help bind nitrogen in the soil produced by chicken manure and minimize run-off by aerating soil into a sponge-like consistency that’s better able to absorb rainwater.
 Over the years (nearly a decade of chicken keeping, now!)
 I’ve experimented with various methods of keeping my coop, run, and the surrounding area landscaped and green.
+Good chicken-coop landscaping includes a balance of well-chosen vegetation with foliage-friendly coop management practices.
 In this article, I’m sharing 5 of the planting methods that work best to keep my chicken coop and run clean, cool, and cheerfully green:

 How to Landscape Coops to Keep Plants in a Chicken Run Alive:

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

 Starting around 2011, I created slightly elevated platforms using scrap lumber and wire mesh that allow the chickens to nibble green grass while preventing root damage.
 These boxes give young grass the protection it needs to grow thick even in a crowded chicken run, while providing forage and entertainment for enclosed chickens.